androlo/logmor/docs/tutorial.md

 #### 1 - Boolean variables

 In this system we are not working with sweets but with hypotheticals, meaning statements that can be either `true` or `false`.
-The logical representation of a hypothetical here is as a boolean variable, meaning a variable that can be either `true` or `false`.
-Thus, the logical representation of a hypothetical used here has no other properties than its truth value: no color, or taste, or brand, or anything else.
-Hypotheticals are of expressed using ordinary language, though, and the program will store the text as meta-data, but the system itself does not interpret and use that text in any way.
+The logical representation of a hypothetical is a *boolean variable*, meaning a variable that can be either `true` or `false`.
+This logical representation has no other properties than the truth value: no color, or taste, or brand, or anything else.

-As an example, we could have a hypothetical `Person X attacked person Y`, which we could store under the variable name `H`, where `H` is a boolean variable that can be either `true` or `false`.
-The program also keeps track of the text itself so that we know how `H = true` and `H = false` should be interpreted; in fact, in this system we even have to declare hypotheticals in both the positive and the negative (because it may not be clear what the logical negation of a statement is), but the text is only used to add context to the values `true` and `false` for each variable - it has no direct effect on the results of any computations.
+Hypotheticals are expressed using ordinary text, though, and the program will store that text as meta-data; in fact, we even have to declare hypotheticals in both the positive and the negative (because it may not be clear what the logical negation of a statement is), but the text is only used to add context to the values `true` and `false` - it has no effect on the results of any computations.

 #### 2 - The state space

 This system allows for any number of hypotheticals, meaning we could for example have three variables `A`, `B`, and `C`.
 The value of each variable is referred to as their `state`, meaning the two possible states of a boolean variable is `true` and `false`.
 We also have the complete `state space`, which is the states of all existing variables combined.
-For example, if there is only one boolean variable, `A`, we have two possible values:
+For example, if there is only one boolean variable, `A`, we only have two possible values (or states):

 ```
 A = true